tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

 .. code-block:: ipython

     In [5]: tmp_soup = BeautifulSoup(some_html)
+    /Users/Nick/Documents/codefellows/courses/code401_python/pyramid_lj/lib/python3.5/site-packages/bs4/__init__.py:166:
-    /Users/Nick/Documents/codefellows/courses/code401_python/pyramid_lj/lib/python3.5/site-packages/bs4/__init__.py:166: UserWarning: No parser was explicitly specified, so I'm using the best available HTML parser for this system ("html.parser").
+      UserWarning: No parser was explicitly specified, so I'm using the best available HTML parser for this system ("html.parser").
       This usually isn't a problem, but if you run this code on another system, or in a different virtual environment, it may use a different parser and behave differently.

 To get rid of this warning, change this:

 .. code-block:: python

-    BeautifulSoup([your markup])
+    BeautifulSoup(<your markup>)

 to this:

 .. code-block:: python

-    BeautifulSoup([your markup], "html.parser")
+    BeautifulSoup(<your markup>, "html.parser")

 So, be sure to specify your parser.
-Note, there are other parsers that you can install.
+There are other, better parsers that you can install.
 Check the docs for more info.

 We've now made our ``soup`` object and it comes packed with some useful methods and attributes.
 One of these is ``soup.findAll('html_element')``.